mcdamo/tab-image-saver/README.md

 ${alt.replace(/\s*\|.*/, '')}
 ```

+#### Path sanitization helpers

+Path sanitization helper methods will quickly remove most problematic characters from a string.

+   - `sanitizeFile("string", "_")` removes all slashes and replaces illegal characters with underscores to create a valid filename.
+   - `sanitizePath("string", "_")` replaces illegal characters with underscores and retains slashes to allow multi-level folders.

 ## Rulesets
 Rulesets can apply rules and options to a specific _domain_ or _url_ of the **tab** page.